JJ-8/CTFNote/README.md

 ## Installation

+First, copy `.env.example` to `.env` in the root of the project and fill in your domain and if you use SSL (HTTPS) or not.

-Use the provided docker configuration to deploy the project:
+Then, use the provided docker configuration to deploy the project:

 ```shell
 $ docker-compose up -d